SuatEyrice/in-app-purchase/README.md

     googleRefToken: 'dddd...', // optional, for Google Play subscritions
     googleClientID: 'aaaa', // optional, for Google Play subscriptions
     googleClientSecret: 'bbbb', // optional, for Google Play subscriptions

-    /* Configurations for Roku */
-    rokuApiKey: 'aaaa...', // this comes from Roku Developer Dashboard

-    /* Configurations for Facebook (Payments Lite) */
-    facebookAppId: '112233445566778',
-    facebookAppSecret: 'cafebabedeadbeefabcdef0123456789',

     /* Configurations all platforms */
     test: true, // For Apple and Googl Play to force Sandbox validation only